 In January 2014, MDxHealth signed a partnership with Teva Pharmaceuticals Industries Ltd., a leading global pharmaceutical company, for commercialization of ConfirmMDx for Prostate Cancer and PredictMDx® for Glioblastoma tests in Israel.
-Teva Pharmaceuticals Industries will be the exclusive distributor of both tests in Israel.
-Samples will be sent to MDxHealth's CLIA-registered laboratory in Irvine, California for testing.
-Teva will reimburse MDxHealth for all the testing services.
+Teva Pharmaceuticals Industries is the exclusive distributor of both tests in Israel.
+Samples are sent to MDxHealth's CLIA-registered laboratory in Irvine, California for testing.
+Teva reimburses MDxHealth for all the testing services.